Luis-Tanese/daily-quotes_API/README.md

-Absolutely!
-Here's a clean and professional **API documentation** for your app:

----

 # **Daily Quote API Documentation**

 The Daily Quote API allows users to fetch motivational quotes, either for a specific date or at random, with optional language translation.
 It includes the following endpoints: